jeffreytse/jekyll-jeffreytse-blog/_posts/2022-12-13-the-handbook-of-system-design.md

       - Means adding more power (CPU, RAM) to your existing machine, it increases the power of the hardware running the application.
     - Database optimization
+    - Database scaling
       - Database sharding (Scale Database)
         - What type of sharding key are we going to be using?
+    - High Concurrency
+    - Failure Scenarios
+    - Request Rate Limiter
+    - Circuit Breaker
 - Justify your ideas

 ### Detail design (LLD, Low Level Design)